 Harold Hensley, Tour Manager

-Harold has been lead tour guide and manager for three years.
+Harold has been the lead tour guide and manager for four years.
 You’ll speak with him when you call to make a reservation.
 If you’re not careful, he’ll trick you into hugging palm trees.

 Mary Lou, Tour Guide